Chroboly

 Chroboly (Chrobold) is a municipality and village in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

 Chroboly lies approximately 9 km south-east of Prachatice, 31 km west of České Budějovice, and 129 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Leptač, Lučenice, Ovesné, Příslop, Rohanov and Záhoří are administrative parts of Chroboly.
+Chroboly consists of seven municipal parts (in brackets population according to the 2021 census):